nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 - `CATEGORY`
   - The name of the category to assign the expense to.
+  - The category is case-insensitive.
+It can be typed in any combination of upper or lower case.
   - This must be an existing category.
   - This parameter is required.